jzarca01/drake-quotes/README.md

 # drake-quotes

-Because surprisinggly I couldn't find any on the Internet
+Because surprisingly I couldn't find any on the Internet

 ## Installation